A unified quark-nuclear matter equation of state from the cluster virial expansion within the generalized Beth-Uhlenbeck approach: Cluster Expansion

 It is shown in \cite{Blaschke:2016fdh,Bastian:2018wfl}, that the $\Phi$--derivable approach \cite{Baym:1961zz,Baym:1962sx} can be generalized to resemble a cluster decomposition of the thermodynamic potential

-where $i$ labels the clusters and stands for quark, meson, diquark and baryon contributions, $c_i=+1(-1)$ for bosons (fermions).
-For the description of the system within this approach, one would need to include the diagrams, shown in the upper row of \cref{fig:diagrams}, as contributions to the $\Phi$-functional.
-Note here, that we restrict ourselves to diagrams of the sunset type.
+where $i$ labels the particle species and stands for quark, meson, diquark and baryon contributions, $c_i=+1(-1)$ for bosons (fermions).
+The full cluster Green's function $G_i$ fulfils the Dyson equation $G_i^{-1} = G_{i,0}^{-1} - \Sigma_i$, where the cluster self energy $\Sigma_i$ is defined as the functional derivative of the $\Phi$--functional $\Sigma_i = {\delta \Phi}/{\delta G_i}$.
+In the cluster virial expansion scheme that we follow, we restrict ourselves to the choice of all two-loop diagrams of the ``sunset'' type that can be drawn with three cluster Green's functions for cluster sizes $i$, $j$ and $k$ that fulfil the relation $i=j+k$ with $i>j, k$ in order to preserve charge conservation at the vertices.
+For the description of the system within this approach, one would need to include the diagrams, shown in the upper row of \cref{fig:diagrams}, as contributions to the $\Phi$-functional \cite{Bastian:2018wfl}.
 Before solving the entire system, we want to do a first step, by replacing the meson and diquark propagators by their mean fields, as it is also shown in the lower row of diagrams in \cref{fig:diagrams}.
+Here we neglect the meson-meson couplings, which would lead to purely mesonic diagrams.
+These types of vertices would only play a role in the non-linear extension of the model, which is not considered at this point.
 The remaining particles, baryons and quarks, are affected by a mean field, coming from the diquark and meson contributions, which we describe effectively by density-dependent self-energies.
-Diagrammatically, the quark (baryon) selfenergy is obtained by a functional derivative of the $\Phi$-- functional w.r.t. the quark (baryon) propagator, i.e. by cutting a quark (baryon) propagator line in the lower row of diagrams in \cref{fig:diagrams}.
 The third term describes the coupling of quark and baryon sectors and the last term is a remnant of the meson-diquark interaction which in our approximation becomes a constant of the thermodynamic potential and therefore its derivatives, such as particle density, vanish.
-As it is shown in \cite{Vanderheyden:1998ph,Blaizot:2000fc}, for both types of diagrams in \cref{fig:diagrams}, a cancellation holds which allows to write the cluster expansion in the form of the generalized Beth-Uhlenbeck approach \cite{Blaschke:2016fdh,Bastian:2018wfl}
+As it is shown in \cite{Vanderheyden:1998ph,Blaizot:2000fc}, for both types of diagrams in \cref{fig:diagrams}, a cancellation holds which allows to write the cluster expansion in the form of the generalized Beth-Uhlenbeck approach \cite{Bastian:2018wfl,Blaschke:2016fdh}

 with the phase shift $\delta_i (E)$ as a medium-dependent quantity, which already includes all properties of the cluster $i$, corresponding to its spectrum of bound and scattering states.
 The matrix $A_{ij}$ is formed by the number of constituents $j$ in the cluster $i$, while $j \subset i$.
 The species $i$ has degeneracy factor $g_i$ and obeys the Fermi distribution $f_i(E) = \left(\exp [(E-\mu_i)/T] + 1\right)^{-1}$.